jecnua/terraform-module-generator/README.md

 # Terraform module generator

-This repo contains script to:
+This repo contains scripts to:

 - Generate a new github module repo following terragrunt best practices
 - Add a new module in an existing repo